 We are closely following government and the World Health Organisation guidance and updating practices wherever possible.

 Waste Collection is an essential service as deemed by the Government, meaning all our services will be continuing, with some added precautions.

 We are now providing Contactless Collections:

-We are no longer taking cash from customers, payments will be done over the phone
+- We are no longer taking cash from customers, and payments will be made over the phone

 It’s vital that if you feel anyway unsafe, that you let us know so we can suspend operations.

-*Please dispose of your cloths and personal waste, such as tissues, responsibly.
-Try and designate one bin for tissues and multi surface wipes and then double wrap this bin for disposal.
+*Please dispose of your clothes and personal waste, such as tissues, responsibly.
+Try and designate one bin for tissues and multi-surface wipes and then double wrap this bin for disposal.